 Central Texas Medical Center, established in 1960, is a 180-bed facility and is part of the Adventist Health System, the largest not-for-profit Protestant healthcare provider in the nation.
 Services include a 24-hour emergency center outpatient surgery, rehabilitation services, an MRI unit and a cardiac catheterization lab.
 It is accredited by the Joint Commission and accepts Medicare patients.
 Award-winning hospitals are in both San Antonio and Austin.
 For military retirees, San Antonio has a VA hospital, and Austin has a VA outpatient clinic.

 Public bus transportation is provided by CART.
-The regular fare is $1.00, but people age 60 or better pay $.50.
 San Marcos has a small airport, but the closest international airport is the Austin-Bergstrom International Airport in Austin, 30 miles away.

 The climate is hot and humid in the summer and mild and damp in the winter.
 Summer temperatures reach into the high 90s, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 35 inches of rain per year.
 On the comfort index, a combination of temperature and humidity, the city is below the national average.
 The sun shines 235 days of the year.

 San Marcos has a few drawbacks.
 With its growth has come traffic congestion.
 Texas State University is known as a party school.
 Most significantly, though, is the risk of flooding from three sources: the San Marcos River, the Blanco River and Purgatory Creek.
 Tornados are also a threat.
-This area was particularly hard hit by severe storms in May, 2015 and in October, 2015.
-Damage was extensive.
+This area was particularly hard hit by severe storms in 2015, and damage was extensive.
 As the city states, when floodwaters come, they "can cover many blocks up to three or four feet deep."
-Hurricane Harvey in 2017 brought some street flooding and downed trees but mostly spared the town.
+Hurricane Harvey in 2017 brought some street flooding and downed trees but spared most of the town.